AG真人百家乐官方网站

 file_object.write(r.content)

-Download the module from its location on GitHub, add the python_modules to the path and import the neon_aop_hyperspectral.py module.
+Download the module from its location on GitHub, add the ../python_modules directory to the path and import the neon_aop_hyperspectral.py module as neon_hs.

 module_url = "https://raw.githubusercontent.com/NEONScience/NEON-Data-Skills/main/tutorials/Python/AOP/aop_python_modules/neon_aop_hyperspectral.py"